Below are answers to Admissions and Record's most commonly asked questions.

 This system allows syncing of information between institutions and the electronic delivery of transcripts from one institution to another, but it is still a student-initiated decision to have a transcript sent from one institution to another.
 Most schools will require that you arrange to have all previous coursework sent to the most recent institution you are attending.

 Transfer Credit Evaluation

-Applicability of transfer courses toward a student's degree program is determined by their respective departments.
-Please contact your advisor for transfer course applicability.
+Applicability of transfer courses toward a student's degree program is determined by their the respective academic departments.
+Please contact Academic Advisement for transfer course applicability.